 Staying open to just listening or even reading what your partner feels without getting defensive takes courage and it takes practice.
 Staying open does open a door to understanding each other, no matter what you decide to do.
 Getting defensive shuts the door.

 When couples are having marriage problems, communication is usually one of the first skills that fall apart.
 If this is true for you, decide to make some changes that will help you create more of what you want in your life — whether you stay or leave.
-Susie and Otto Collins are the creators of passionateheart.com or http://www.collinspartners.com.
-They are relationship coaches and life partners.
-Their formal training has been with Drs.
-Gay and Kathlyn Hendricks of the Hendricks Institute and Comprehensive Coaching U and with Dr. Belinda Gore.
-They can be reached at email@example.com.
+Susie and Otto Collins are the creators of passionateheart.com and http://www.collinspartners.com and authors of many books, including "7 Intimacy Secrets For Loving More & Connecting Deeper","How To Heal your Broken Heart", "Should you stay or should you go?" , and "No More Jealousy" .
+They are relationship coaches and life partners, and can be reached at firstname.lastname@example.org.